Music theory - Learn music

 Music theory games

-Below are a lot of music theory games because it is important for me to have fun while learning music theory.
+I've created those music theory games because it is important for me to have fun while learning music theory.
 Music theory is often too much boring, that's why I've created these funny music theory games.
-Learn music with fun !
+I hope you will learn music with fun !

 Pitch of sounds